marisolpalmero/draft-belm-green-framework/draft-belmq-green-framework.md

 The decision to define the framework now, rather than later, is driven by:

-- **Immediate Benefits**: Start realizing cost savings, reduced carbon footprints, and improved efficiencies.
+- Immediate Benefits: Start realizing cost savings, reduced carbon footprints, and improved efficiencies.
-- **Rapid Technological Advancements**: Aligning the framework with current technologies to prevent obsolescence.
+- Rapid Technological Advancements: Aligning the framework with current technologies to prevent obsolescence.
-- **Increasing Energy Demands**: Mitigating the impact of growing energy consumption on costs and sustainability.
+- Increasing Energy Demands: Mitigating the impact of growing energy consumption on costs and sustainability.
-- **Regulatory Pressure**: Preparing for compliance with existing and anticipated sustainability regulations.
+- Regulatory Pressure: Preparing for compliance with existing and anticipated sustainability regulations.
-- **Competitive Advantage**: Positioning organizations as leaders in sustainability and innovation.
+- Competitive Advantage: Positioning organizations as leaders in sustainability and innovation.
-- **Foundational Work Ready**: Building on the use cases and requirements established in Phase I.
+- Foundational Work Ready: Building on the use cases and requirements established in Phase I.
-- **Proactive Risk Management**: Minimizing risks associated with energy costs and environmental factors.
+- Proactive Risk Management: Minimizing risks associated with energy costs and environmental factors.
-- **Facilitate Future Innovations**: Creating a platform for continuous improvements and adaptations.
+- Facilitate Future Innovations: Creating a platform for continuous improvements and adaptations.
-- **Stakeholder Engagement**: Ensuring diverse perspectives are reflected for broader adoption.
+- Stakeholder Engagement: Ensuring diverse perspectives are reflected for broader adoption.

 In conclusion, establishing the framework for energy efficiency management now is strategic and timely, leveraging the current momentum of use cases and requirements to drive meaningful progress in energy efficiency management.
 Delaying its development could result in missed opportunities for immediate benefits, increased costs, and challenges in adapting to future technological and regulatory landscapes.